JiewitTech/nebulabus-docs/docs/en/message.md

 His configuration parameters are as follows:
 - Name: The name of the Handler, used to identify the Handler.
 It is recommended to use a unique one for directed sending.
 - Group: Handler's group, used to identify the Handler group and broadcast user messages.
-- RetroDelay: The default delay time for the first message retry is 10 seconds.
+- RetroDelay: The default delay time for the first message retry is 5 seconds.
-- MaxRetryCount: The maximum number of retries for a message, which defaults to 5 times.
+- MaxRetryCount: The maximum number of message retries is 10 by default.
+When the Handler encounters an error, it will immediately retry 3 times.
+This configuration is the maximum number of retries after these three retries.
 - RetroInterval: Message retry interval, default is 10 seconds.
 - ExecuteThreadCount: The number of message processing threads, default to null.
 If set to null, the globally configured thread count will be used.